 All of these affect people’s perception of us as leaders.
 The problem is when we get nervous, when we start to feel fear around our presentation, unfortunately, all of these vocal qualities raise their ugly head.

-I’m going to share 5 vocal qualities that are really affected by fear and how to overcome them so that you can have the voice that you imagined in your presentations.
+I’m going to share 5 vocal qualities that are really affected by fear, how to overcome them, and how to speak clearly so that you can have the voice that you imagined in your presentations.

 1. Stop Your Voice Shaking/Cracking

 So we’re going to start with the one that happens to a lot of people which is your voice quivers or cracks when you get up to give a presentation.
 I know how horrible this is!
 You feel really powerless because you don’t know when it’s going to happen, you don’t know if it’s going to happen.